reverseame/sigcheck/README.md

 `sigcheck` for Volatility 2.6 aims to verify digital signatures of executable files (namely, .exe, .dll, and .sys files) in memory dumps.
 It is named after the [Microsoft's tool](https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck) that verifies digital signatures on binary files.

 Microsoft Authenticode is the code-signing standard used by Windows to digitally sign files that adopt the Windows portable executable (PE) format (you can find more details in [documentation](http://download.microsoft.com/download/9/c/5/9c5b2167-8017-4bae-9fde-d599bac8184a/authenticode_pe.docx)).
-These executables are signed either with embedded signature or catalog-signed; in order to verfiy the last, you **must** provide all catalog files (.cat) corresponding to your Windows version (located in `system32/catroot`).
+These executables are signed either with embedded signature or catalog-signed; in order to verfiy the last, you **must** provide all catalog files (.cat) corresponding to your Windows version, located in `system32/catroot` (you can download catalog files extracted from [Win7SP1x86](https://drive.google.com/file/d/1l01L6A2YO9F9a9weo55PA_A_YeTZ-qBo/view?usp=sharing), [Win7SP1x64](https://drive.google.com/file/d/1CRMcOEDwN8P732EyQlNaY34ZUDuIWsyL/view?usp=sharing)).

 ### Sigvalidator